cloudify-cosmo/getcloudify.org/source/guide/3.2/getting-started-bootstrapping.md

 # Install Required Plugins

-Manager blueprints can use Cloudify Plugins to perform the bootstrapping process.
-While this is good to know, you can ignore this section as we'll be installing Cloudify Plugins as a part of the bootstrap process itself.
+Manager blueprints can use Cloudify plugins to perform the bootstrapping process.
+While this is good to know, you can ignore this section as we'll be installing Cloudify plugins as a part of the bootstrap process itself.

-Anyhow.
-You can install the blueprint-specific dependencies by running:
+Anyhow, you can install the blueprint-specific dependencies by running:

  `cfy local install-plugins -p /path/to/manager/blueprint/file`